Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_1/Profinity_Server.md

 ## Running as a Service

-In the 'headless' service mode, Profinity continues to operate as normal with some minor differences in behaviour.

-- There is no GUI, the server can only be accessed via the APIs and Web Interfaces.

-- Profile files if they need to be chanced, are edited directly rather than through the GUI.
-When a Profile file is changed Profinity detects this change and automatically reloads the Profile.

-- Config files are also edited directly, changing a Config file requires a service restart.

-- Profinity Logs are logged as normal and available in the Log directory under

-`[user]/Documents/Prohelion/Profinity/Logs`

 ## Installing Profinity as a Windows Service

 In the installation directory of Profinity you will find a file called ProfinityService.cmd.
 If default configuration options have been selected for the installation directory, the file is typically found here.